Ricardo Pereyda came home from Iraq in 2005 a changed man. But not for the better.

 A growing number of studies show that marijuana helps with several symptoms of PTSD, as well as aiding with sleep, pain, and more.

-These studies include the first-ever Drug Enforcement Agency (DEA) trial of medical marijuana for PTSD in veterans.
+These studies include the first-ever Drug Enforcement Administration (DEA) trial of medical marijuana for PTSD in veterans.

 The Scottsdale Research Institute in Arizona has a marijuana study under way using only veterans as subjects.